 Based on survey data, researchers from the Boston University’s School of Medicine, the National Center for PTSD at VA Boston Healthcare System, and Harvard University’s T.H.
 Chan School of Public Health found that optimism is related to greater odds of living longer.
 Another study published in 2012 found that people with high levels of positive thinking were inclined to have a higher meaning in life.

-There is also a significant link between the parts of our brain that sets our intention and the part responsible for taking action.
+There is also a significant link between the parts of our brain that sets our intention and the component responsible for taking action.
 Researchers at the University of Western Ontario conducted a study of the human brain using functional MRI imaging.
 The subjects they studied were grasping objects in the duration of the observation.
 They found that the parts of the brain responsible for setting intention precisely predicted the reach and grasping movements.

 The Law of Attraction and the Placebo Effect